Estadio El Teniente: Tramway

 The stadium is 1.18 miles (1.9 km) away from the Estación Rancagua (Metrotrén).

 Airport

 The city only has the Aeródromo de la Independencia, but receives only the private jets and Chilean Army flights.
-The nearest international airport is the Comodoro Arturo Merino Benítez International Airport, in Santiago.
+The nearest international airport is the Arturo Merino Benítez International Airport, in Santiago, 86 km away from the city, but is the main airport of the country, receiving always delegations of national teams and professional clubs.

+Main events

+The stadium has hosted major sporting events such as the 1962 FIFA World Cup and the 2015 Copa América.
+It has also hosted events such as the 2017 South American U-17 Championship and the 2019 South American U-20 Championship.
+However, its main focus is football, with concerts and cultural events being less frequent.